Vijaiey88/Final-projects-ML/README.md

 ## Dataset

-The dataset used for this project is sourced from [Udemy](https://www.udemy.com/) and is available in the file `3.1-data-sheet-udemy-courses.csv`.
+The dataset used for this project is sourced from [Udemy](https://www.udemy.com/) and is available in`(https://www.kaggle.com/datasets/andrewmvd/udemy-courses)`.
 It contains the following columns:

 - course_title: The title of the Udemy course
 - price: The price of the course